Jussi Pekka Kasurinen

-Jussi Pekka Kasurinen is a Finnish non-fiction writer and a post-doctoral scholar, born in Savonlinna, Finland, in 1982.
+Jussi Pekka Kasurinen (born 24 April 1982) is a Finnish non-fiction writer and a post-doctoral scholar, born in Savonlinna, Finland, in 1982.

 Academic career

-He graduated as a master of science (in engineering) from Lappeenranta University of Technology (LUT) in 2007 and finished his PhD in 2011, also in LUT.
+He graduated as a Master of Science (in engineering) from Lappeenranta University of Technology (LUT) in 2007 and finished his PhD in 2011, also in LUT.

 Awards received in academia

 Jussi Kasurinen has received the best paper award in the Computer Systems and Technologies conference in 2016 with his paper "Games as Software – Similarities and Differences between the Implementation Projects".

 Non-academic career

 Kasurinen has also utilized his knowledge gained in academia to popularize science as a writer.
 He has written several books and articles in IT magazines, such as Skrolli.
 Kasurinen uses his full name when writing books so that he would not be confused with another Jussi Kasurinen who is also a writer.